AdobeDocs/platform-learn.en/help/use-the-api/set-up-the-environment/configure-postman.md

    ![Private key pasted into Postman](../assets/private_key_good.png)

+1. Complete the `ldap` field using your Adobe Id.
+This field will be used to to uniquely identify the datasets you create. <!--is this all the ldap field is used for? perhaps it should have a friendlier name in the collection-->

 1. Click `Update` and close the `Manage Environments` dialog.

-1. Now make sure you select the `Check Streaming to Profile` from the environments drop down at the top right of Postman.
+1. Now make sure you select the `Adibe Experience Platform` from the environments drop down at the top right of Postman.

    ![Select the environment](../assets/postman_experience_platform_env.png)